Existence proofs of traveling wave solutions on an infinite strip for the suspension bridge equation and proof of orbital stability: Introduction

-We only consider values of $c$ in $(0,\sqrt{2})$, because if $c$ tends to zero, the amplitude of the waves grows closer to infinity, and for $c=0$, nontrivial solutions do not longer exist \cite{PeletierTroy}.
+We only consider values of $c$ in $(0,\sqrt{2})$, because if $c$ tends to zero, the amplitude of the waves grows to infinity, and for $c=0$, nontrivial solutions do not longer exist \cite{PeletierTroy}.
 Contrarily, if $c$ approaches $\sqrt{2}$, the solutions become oscillatory as the amplitudes of the waves tend to go to zero \cite{SB_horak}.

-Our goal is to establish the existence of a solution $\tilde{u}$ to \eqref{eq : suspension bridge equation} on $\Omega$.
+We want to establish the existence of a solution $\tilde{u}$ to \eqref{eq : suspension bridge equation} on $\Omega$.
 Numerical simulations of solutions to this equation, obtained via the Mountain Pass Algorithm, are discussed in \cite{SB_horak}.
 A rigorous existence proof for traveling wave solutions to \eqref{eq : suspension bridge equation} on finite domains, periodic in one direction and satisfying Neumann boundary conditions in the other, was later given in \cite{Aalst2024}.
 We combine the techniques and results outlined there with procedures developed in \cite{Cadiot2023} and \cite{Cadiot2024} to obtain an existence proof of a solution that decays to zero as $|x_1| \rightarrow \infty$.

 Proving the existence of solutions to nonlinear partial differential equations (PDEs) on unbounded domains poses substantial analytical challenges.
 In particular, the loss of compactness in the resolvent of differential operators on unbounded domains complicates the application of standard existence theorems.
-In \cite{Nakao}, this obstacle is overcome by rigorously controlling the spectrum of the linearization of an approximate solution resulting in methods for proving weak solutions to PDEs of second and fourth order.
+In \cite{BookOverviewCAP}, this obstacle is overcome by rigorously controlling the spectrum of the linearization of an approximate solution resulting in methods for proving weak solutions to PDEs of second and fourth order.
 These methods are demonstrated for the Schr\"{o}dinger equation on $\mathbb{R}^2$.
 That book also discusses the work of \cite{Pacella2016}, where solutions to Emden's equation on an unbounded L-shaped domain are proven.
 Additionally, \cite{Wunderlich_navierstokes} verifies the existence of a weak solution to the Navier-Stokes equations on a perturbed infinite strip.
-However, due to limited regularity, these methods do not extend to proving the existence of strong solutions.
+While methods providing weak solutions are advantageous for certain applications, they do not naturally extend to the proof of strong solutions in the present context.
+We note that while strong solutions on bounded domains are addressed in \cite{BookOverviewCAP}, our focus is on the construction of strong solutions on an infinite strip.

 In contrast, the previously mentioned papers \cite{Cadiot2023} and \cite{Cadiot2024} provide an approach for proving strong solutions on unbounded domains by introducing a new technique for constructing approximate inverses of PDE operators and proving compactness.
 In these works, solutions on unbounded domains are proven for equations with polynomial nonlinearities, specifically the Kawahara and Swift-Hohenberg equations.
 The techniques discussed in these papers need to be adjusted to be able to apply them to our suspension bridge equation that includes an exponential nonlinearity, which will be done in this paper.
 Our approach is versatile in the sense that it can be extended to other analytic nonlinearities as well.